 Judgment No. 3767 of 2018: Compensation for Non-Pecuniary Damage and the Relevance of Residence

-The Court of Cassation, with order No. 3767 of 2018, addressed a crucial issue regarding compensation for non-pecuniary damage, clarifying that the socio-economic reality of the injured party should not influence the amount of compensation.
-This principle was reiterated in response to appeals submitted by the relatives of a road accident victim, who contested the reduction of compensation made by the Court of Appeal of Milan, considering their residence in Romania.
+The Court of Cassation, with order no. 3767 of 2018, addressed a crucial issue regarding compensation for non-pecuniary damage, clarifying that the socio-economic reality of the injured party must not influence the amount of compensation.
+This principle was reiterated in response to appeals filed by the relatives of a road accident victim, who contested the reduction of compensation by the Court of Appeal of Milan, considering their residence in Romania.

-The proceedings arose from the tragic death of P.V., who was struck by a truck.
-The victim's family requested compensation for the damages suffered, but the Court of Milan initially rejected the claim.
-On appeal, the Court of Appeal partially accepted the request but reduced the amount of compensation for the family members residing in Romania, applying a 30% reduction based on their economic situation.
+The proceedings arose from the tragic death of P.V., who was hit by a truck.
+The victim's relatives sought compensation for the damages suffered, but the Court of Milan initially rejected the claim.
+On appeal, the Court of Appeal partially granted the request but reduced the compensation amount for the relatives residing in Romania, applying a 30% reduction due to their economic situation.

-The socio-economic reality in which the victim of a wrongful act lives is entirely irrelevant for the purpose of determining the compensatory damage.
+The socio-economic reality in which the victim of a wrongful act lives is entirely irrelevant for the purpose of quantifying tortious damage.

 Legal Principles Established by the Court

-• Compensation for non-pecuniary damage should not vary based on the residence of the injured party.
+• Compensation for non-pecuniary damage must not vary based on the residence of the injured party.

-• The consequences of the damage must be assessed based on the harm suffered by the victim, regardless of the socio-economic context.
+• The consequences of the damage must be assessed based on the prejudice suffered by the victim, regardless of the socio-economic context.

-• In the event of the death of a close relative, moral suffering is presumed, and it is up to the defendant to prove the absence of an emotional bond.
+• In cases of death of a close relative, moral suffering is presumed, and it is incumbent upon the defendant to prove the absence of an emotional bond.

 Conclusions

-The ruling of the Court of Cassation represents an important affirmation of principle in the field of damage compensation.
-It reaffirms the right of the families of victims to receive fair compensation, without discrimination based on their residence.
-This jurisprudential orientation is crucial to ensure effective protection of the rights of the injured parties, asserting that human suffering cannot be quantified based on economic or territorial criteria.
-The Court has, therefore, provided an important clarification, confirming that the dignity of the person and their right to compensation for non-pecuniary damages must remain unchanged, regardless of the socio-economic situation of the injured party.
+The judgment of the Court of Cassation represents an important affirmation of principle in the field of damage compensation.
+It reaffirms the right of victims' relatives to receive fair compensation, without discrimination based on their residence.
+This jurisprudential trend is crucial for ensuring effective protection of the rights of the injured, stating that human suffering cannot be quantified based on economic or territorial criteria.
+The Court has therefore provided an important clarification, confirming that the dignity of the person and their right to compensation for non-pecuniary damage must remain inviolable, regardless of the socio-economic situation of the injured party.